synthetos/tg_pytest/README.md

          "fail":"soft"}

 ### Before and After Tests
-JSON objects can be provided that will run before and after tests:
+These additional JSON objects can be provided in a file and will run before / after tests.
+The JSON format is the same as the `t` object, but only the listed tags are recognized.
+These before / after objects run prior to any local `before` or `after` tags in a given test.
+See `/data/001-smoke/smoke-001.json` for examples.

  - `before_all_tests` will run before all tests in a file
- - `after_all_tests` will run after all tests in a file
+ - `after_all_tests` will run after all tests in a file; tags recognized:
+  - `label` will display the label in the output
+  - `send` array of strings to send
+  - `delay` optional delay in seconds

  - `before_each_test` will run before each test in a file
- - `after_each_test` will run after each test in a file
+ - `after_each_test` will run after each test in a file; tags recognized:

-The format is the same as the `t` object.
-The `send` data is sent. `Label` is displayed for before_all and after_all, but ignored for before_each and after_each.
-See `/data/001-smoke/smoke-001.json` for examples.
+   - `send` array of strings to send
+   - `delay` optional delay in seconds

 ### Running Tests
    - Tests are run in the order listed in `/data/test-master.cfg`